 Once a Wish has passed through Validation, our team of skilled Wish-granters in Denver work with the Wish recipient, their nominator, family and friends, to plan the best experience possible.
 This planning phase could take anywhere from two weeks to a year, depending on the type of Wish requested.

 Wish Granted!
-When appropriate, we involve the community and media in celebrating the Wish and the senior.
+When appropriate, we involve the community and media in celebrating the Wish and the older adult.
 This could mean a send-off at the airport, a celebration during the Wish, or news interviews with the Wish recipient.
-Involving the community in fulfilling a Wish is an important part of spreading our mission and honoring the seniors we serve.
+Involving the community in fulfilling a Wish is an important part of spreading our mission and honoring the older adults we serve.